cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 ``python legged_gym/scripts/train.py --task=pupper_stand --num_envs=2000 --max_iterations=500 --run_name='standup_test' --headless``
 to train your policy.
 Check the policy at 250 iterations.

+To check the policy, visualize using ``python legged_gym/scripts/play.py --task=pupper_stand``.
+This will save a video, which you can drag and drop to your local machine for viewing.

+You can also analyze learning curves using tensorboard.
+To do so, open a terminal on your local machine and run ``ssh -i /path/to/sshkey -L 6006:localhost:6006 username@puplicip``.
+This opens port forwarding through 6006.
+Then navigate to the legged gym repo and run ``tensorboard --logdir logs``.
+Copy the suggested URL from the terminal and paste into a browser on your local machine to visualize learning curves.

 Hint: Make sure that the reward is positive.
 The code clips rewards at 0.
 To do so, you can subtract a base height penalty (based on the current state of Pupper relative to the target state) from a constant.

 DELIVERABLE: Screen recording of stand up in simulation